Gypsy, Roma and Traveller: Barriers to achievement in British schools

+Multiple generations have not been formally educated and often have no or low levels of literacy.
+The majority of itinerant GRT families do not send their children to school.

 GRT children face various barriers to educational achievement in British schools.
 It is common for school and local authority bureaucracies to lack the flexibility to accommodate pupils with itinerant lifestyles, leading to a high level of absenteeism.
 This is compounded by the problem of frequent evictions, which may force students to leave or miss school.
 The mediation of Traveller Education Support Services can also be a negative factor, as it can prevent direct contact between GRT parents and schools.

 Roma children and parents may have had negative experiences of education due to discrimination in other countries' systems, and lack the cultural knowledge and linguistic skills to negotiate the British system.
 For example, 45% of GRT children claim free school meals, although research indicates the percentage entitled to them is much higher.
 Some GRT children also face linguistic barriers to achievement, given the range of languages and dialects spoken in their communities.

 Prejudice against GRT people is widespread in Britain, and so discrimination is also a barrier to achievement for GRT pupils.
 GRT pupils may face opposition to them attending schools from non-GRT parents.
 Schools sometimes avoid accepting GRT children as they lack the funding to deal with students who have English as an Additional Language or special educational needs.
 Bullying of GRT children occurs, which parents link to negative stereotypes propagated by the media, leading to negative feelings towards school among some GRT children.
 A 2003 study showed that 80% of GRT pupils in British schools stated they had been bullied or called names.
 These factors can contribute to difficulties in forming friendships with classmates from the settled community.
 In universities, little effort is made to cater for GRT pupils, with a study of 100 universities showing less than 30% of universities even mentioning GRT students in their Access and Participation Plans.

 Cultural barriers to educational achievement also exist within the GRT community.
 Parents may prefer their children to take up traditional employment, for which formal schooling may be of marginal use.
 However, these attitudes appear to be changing, with more GRT parents recognising the value of Higher Education and IT skills.